 NO FEE GUARANTEE

 Our law firm works on a contingency fee basis, which means we never charge a fee unless we win your case.
-If we don’t win your case, our personal injury lawyers in NYC don’t charge a fee.
+If we don’t win your case, our personal injury lawyers don’t charge a fee.
 It’s that simple.
 It’s how we prove to you – we’re on your team.

 HIGHLY RATED TRIAL LAWYERS